flutter/website/src/development/ui/material3-guide.md

 ```

 {{site.alert.note}}
-  The migration to Material 3 is still in progress,
+  The migration to Material 3 is ongoing,
   opting in may produce an inconsistent look.
 {{site.alert.end}}